 - Add grated coconut and continue cooking for some more time while stirring frequently.

-- As it gets thick, add sweetened condensed milk and cook for five more minutes until you reach the consistency of your likeliness.
+- As it gets thick, add sweetened condensed milk and cook for five more minutes until you reach the preferred consistency.

 - Add cardamom powder, top with almonds and raisins.

 - You can have it hot or cold.

 Will Makhana Help In Recovery After Miscarriage?